Sacramento Water Quality at a Glance

 - Comprehensive Monitoring: Sacramento conducts extensive water quality testing for over 100 potential contaminants annually across the distribution system, maintaining compliance with EPA and California State Water Resources Control Board regulations.

-- Compliance Status: Sacramento’s water consistently meets all federal and state drinking water standards, with ongoing monitoring for emerging contaminants including PFAS compounds as new EPA regulations take effect.
+- Compliance Status: Sacramento’s water meets all current federal and state drinking water standards, though emerging contaminant levels including PFAS and elevated chromium-6 concentrations present ongoing challenges requiring treatment solutions.

 Water Sources